-- (1) A Bid Evaluation Committee must - (a) Evaluate bids in accordance with - (i) The specifications for a specific procurement; and - (ii) The points system set out in terms of paragraph 27(2)(f); - (b) Evaluate each bidder's ability to execute the contract; - (c) Check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears; and - (d) Submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A Bid Evaluation Committee must as far as possible be composed of - (a) Officials from departments requiring the goods or services; and

-- (b) At least one supply chain management practitioner of the Cape Winelands District Municipality. - (3) The relevant user department's official shall carry out a preliminary evaluation of all valid bids received and shall submit a technical evaluation report to the Supply Chain Management unit to be included in the draft report for consideration by the Bid Evaluation Committee. - (4) Any evaluation of a bid shall be in accordance with the evaluation criteria stipulated in the bidding documents and shall note for inclusion in the evaluation report, a bidder - (a) Whose bid does not comply with the provisions of paragraph 38 of this Policy; - (b) Whose bid does not comply with the provisions of paragraph 13 of this Policy; - (c) Whose bid is not in compliance with the specifications; - (d) Whose bid is not in compliance with the terms and conditions of the bid documentation; - (e) Who is not registered, verified and accredited on the municipality's supplier database within a reasonable time-frame after closing time for bids.
-In this regard bid documentation shall state that the responsibility for registration and verification rests solely with the bidder; - (f) Whose tax status are non-compliant and cannot be verified with the South African Revenue Services (SARS) certifying that the taxes of the bidder are in order; and - (g) Who fails to comply with any applicable Bargaining Council agreement. - (5) Bids shall be evaluated according to the following as applicable - (i) Bid price (corrected if applicable and brought to a comparative level where necessary); - (ii) The unit rates and prices; - (iii) The bidder's ability to fulfil its obligations in terms of the bid documents; - (iv) Any qualifications to the bid; - (v) Preference points systems; and - (vi) Any other criteria specified in the bid documents. - (6) The Bid Evaluation Committee shall check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears. - (7) Clarification in terms of uncertainties/ambiguities contained in bids submitted may be required from bidders. - (8) If a bidder requests in writing, after the closing of bids, that his/her bid be withdrawn, then such a request may be considered and reported in the bid evaluation report. - (10) If two or more bids score an equal total number of points in terms of the preference points system, the contract must be awarded to the tenderer that scored the highest points for B-BBEE. - (11) If functionality is part of the evaluation process and two or more bids score an equal total number of points in terms of the preference points system, the contract must be awarded to the tenderer that scored the highest points for functionality.
+- (1) A Bid Evaluation Committee must - - (a) Evaluate bids in accordance with - - (i) The specifications for a specific procurement; and - (ii) The points system set out in terms of paragraph 27(2)(f); - (b) Evaluate each bidder's ability to execute the contract; - (c) Check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears; and - (d) Submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A Bid Evaluation Committee must as far as possible be composed of - (a) Officials from departments requiring the goods or services; and - (b) At least one supply chain management practitioner of the Cape Winelands District Municipality. - (3) The relevant user department's official shall carry out a preliminary evaluation of all valid bids received and shall submit a technical evaluation report to the Supply Chain Management unit to be included in the draft report for consideration by the Bid Evaluation Committee. - (4) Any evaluation of a bid shall be in accordance with the evaluation criteria stipulated in the bidding documents and shall note for inclusion in the evaluation report, a bidder - - (a) Whose bid does not comply with the provisions of paragraph 38 of this Policy; - (b) Whose bid does not comply with the provisions of paragraph 13 of this Policy; - (c) Whose bid is not in compliance with the specifications; - (d) Whose bid is not in compliance with the terms and conditions of the bid documentation; - (e) Who is not registered, verified and accredited on the municipality's supplier database within a reasonable time- frame after closing time for bids.
+In this regard bid documentation shall state that the responsibility for registration and verification rests solely with the bidder; - (f) Whose tax status are non-compliant and cannot be verified with the South African Revenue Services (SARS) certifying that the taxes of the bidder are in order; and - (g) Who fails to comply with any applicable Bargaining Council agreement. - (5) Bids shall be evaluated according to the following as applicable - Bid price (corrected if applicable and brought to a comparative level where necessary); - (b) The unit rates and prices; - (c) The bidder's ability to fulfil its obligations in terms of the bid documents; - (d) Any qualifications to the bid; - (e) Preference points systems; and